contiv/vpp/docs/ARCHITECTURE.md

 As already mentioned, the default setup of Contiv/VPP requires 2 network interfaces per node: one controlled by VPP for data facing PODs and one controlled by the host network stack for k8s control plane communication.
-In case that your k8s nodes do not provide 2 network interfaces, Contiv/VPP can work in the single node setup, when the interface will be "stolen" from the host network stack just before starting the VPP and configured with the same IP address on VPP, as well as on the host-VPP interconnect TAP interface, as it had in the host before it.
+In case that your k8s nodes do not provide 2 network interfaces, Contiv/VPP can work in the single NIC setup, when the interface will be "stolen" from the host network stack just before starting the VPP and configured with the same IP address on VPP, as well as on the host-VPP interconnect TAP interface, as it had in the host before it.